ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1874-beers-map-cropped-pine-close" "800" /%}}

 The 1885 Sanborn Fire Insurance Map shows the structures in more detail, including important aspects of what the buildings were made of and some other characteristics of their appearance.
+Note the hydrant on the corner of Pine's store.

 {{% fig "staten-island/1885-sanborn-p20" "800" /%}}